jricher/draft-richer-oauth-tmb-claim/draft-richer-oauth-tmb-claim.md

 # IANA Considerations

 This document registers the "tmb" claim to the IANA JWT Claims registry and OAuth request parameter.

+**Please Note:** If this document advances to a working group draft, we will provide the necessary IANA registry information.
+Until then, no IANA actions are required.

 --- back